-Formulations aside, both drugs have a clear abuse potential.
+Formulations aside, both drugs have clear abuse potential.
 They’re both nervous system depressants that slow your breathing and heart rate.
 Mixing them with some herbal supplements or alcohol can heighten this effect.
 Doing so has the potential to lead to a serious and potentially life-threatening slowing of vital functions.

 Without intervention, there’s a very real possibility that you might die.
 When your breathing slows, it may result in insufficient oxygen delivery to vital organs.
 Depending on the dose and mix with other drugs, you might cease to breathe altogether.
-Another health warning involves damage to the liver when habitually increasing the dosage of the drugs.
+Additionally, another health warning involves damage to the liver when habitually increasing the dosage of the drugs.

 Overcoming an Addiction

 What sometimes gets lost in the oxycodone vs hydrocodone debate is the experience of drug addiction.
 For any addiction to medication, it requires psychotherapy to overcome the stranglehold of dependence.
 Possible modalities include:

 - Individual talk therapy between the program participant and therapist

 - Group therapy that aids in the development of peer relationships and self-esteem